About Us

 • Other income.

-You can download our financial statement via the button below, see a graphical summary that presents a breakdown of our 2021 income and expenditure below, and find a full table of figures at the bottom of the page.
+You can download our 2024 financial statement via the link below, and find a full table of figures at the bottom of the page.

 We are extremely grateful for the income received from Core Supporters, Donors and Partners, which allow us to improve our activities while covering our essential overhead and personnel costs.